Comeback / Gaming / 2020-2025

 - Wikimedia Commons, CD Projekt Red logo file

-What is the short answer for CD Projekt Red?
+What happened to CD Projekt Red?

 CD Projekt Red and the Trust Repair After Cyberpunk 2077 is a comeback case about CD Projekt Red in 2020-2025.
 A studio whose reputation was built on player goodwill released a heavily anticipated game into a public quality crisis, then had to make repair visible enough for players, platforms, investors, and critics to believe the product lifecycle again.
 Fan trust is not repaired by apology alone.
 It is repaired by visible product work, refund accountability, platform confidence, update cadence, and a later release that proves the studio learned the operational lesson.